Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 The learning objectives of this module are to become familiar with the domestic violence risk assessment procedure, different risk assessment tools and high-risk moments that may increase the risk.

 Risk assessment is a phase, during which the level of the risk and its nature are assessed.
 Start with reading how risks are assessed in Nora’s case.
-Then take a look at the general guidelines, risk assessment tools and high-risk moments.
+Then take a look at risk factors, risk assessment and high-risk moments, as well as aspects of best practice risk assessment and risk assessment tools described in Module 5.

 Case scenario: Nora